 Komodo National Park should be high on the list of any diver.
-Located between the islands of Flores and Sumbawa it is one of the most biodiverse areas in Indonesia offering everything an underwater photographer may wish for.
+Located between the islands of Flores and Sumbawa it is one of the most biodiverse areas in Indonesia.
+It offers everything an underwater photographer may wish for.

 Our house for the week was Mermaid 2, a steel hull liveaboard.
 Embarking in Bali means there was no need for internal transfers and soon after we got onboard we were on our way.

-Mermaid 2 is a great boat to dive from, with loads of room, a practical camera table on the dive deck and 3 dedicated rinse tanks for cameras it offers great facilities for photographers.
-A very comfy saloon and 8 spacious cabins offer great comfort, add to that 4 meals a day plus a variety of snacks and you are in for a great week.
+Mermaid 2 is a great boat to dive from, with loads of room.
+A practical camera table on the dive deck and 3 dedicated rinse tanks for cameras allows great facilities for photographers.
+She has a very comfy saloon and 8 spacious cabins.
+Add to that 4 meals a day plus a variety of snacks and you are in for a great week.

-5 dive guides ensure the dive groups are kept very small, a blessing for photographers which can benefit from the huge experience and skills of the guides.
+5 dive guides ensure the dive groups are kept very small.
+A blessing for photographers whom can benefit from the huge experience and skills of the guides.

 Setting sail from Bali means we had a long journey to reach Komodo National Park.
 After leaving the harbor early afternoon we sailed until the next morning when we reached Moyo Island, on the north coast of Sumbawa.
 As check dives go, Angel reef is one of the most rewarding I’ve done.
-Choosing a lens for this dive is always difficult, beautiful sea fans and sponges adorn the walls while schools of banner fish and red tooth triggerfish swim in the blue making for great wide angle shots.
-But if you have a closer look on the reef you start seeing a great number of critters such as shrimps, nudibranchs, and even Pygmy seahorses.
+Choosing a lens for this dive is always difficult, beautiful sea fans and sponges adorn the walls, great for great wide angle.
+But a closer look reveals a great number of critters such as shrimps, nudibranchs, and even Pygmy seahorses.
 So macro lens then?
 Either way, you will have a great dive.

 After a couple more dives of Satonda including a great night dive to see stargazers, octopus, and many other critters we started the second leg of our journey to Komodo.